efstajas/tela/README.md

 #### 🔌 Receiving webhooks in your app

-If you additionally need to receive external webhooks for your app, you can define hook handlers in a `public hooks` object:
+Often-times, you'll need to listen to external webhooks other than those for Canvas Kit and perform some action in response.
+You can define external webhook handlers in a `public hooks` object:

 ```ts
 public hooks = {